nestauk/flow-temp-toolkit/src/case_studies/the-heating-hub-online-and-offline-advice.md

 date: 2022-09-15T16:48:42.153Z
 title: The Heating Hub - Online and offline advice
-tagline: Online advice for end users is provided through an in-depth online guide and a short video plus offline advice in the form of PDF leaflet.
+tagline: Online advice for end users is provided through an in-depth online guide, a short video and offline advice in the form of a PDF leaflet.
 description: "The Heating Hub provide guidance on flow temperatures through a variety of channels.
 They have produced an online guide, a walkthrough video and a downloadable leaflet. "